loader image

 • Termination and Duration of Work: Employees typically have ongoing, long-term relationships with the employer, and termination is governed by employment laws and regulations.
 Contractors are generally engaged for specific projects or a set period, and the relationship may end upon completion of the work or by mutual agreement.

-As mentioned previously, if the factors discussed earlier (behavioral and financial control) leave room for interpretation, courts may analyze the work agreement to gain further insight.
+As mentioned previously, if the factors discussed earlier (behavioral and financial control) leave room for interpretation, courts may analyze the independent contractor agreement to gain further insight.
 This agreement can clarify the intended nature of the working relationship.
 This underscores the importance of establishing clear and detailed work agreements to ensure compliance with US regulations.

 Ongoing changes to worker classification regulations